boltomli/custom-voice-api/README.md

 ### Web

 Try in browser with `ionic serve`.
 Build PWA to deploy with `ionic build --prod --service-worker`.
+Published a demo to [Firebase Hosting](https://custom-voice-demo.firebaseapp.com).

 ### Mobile